Reading F.C.: Rivalries

 Before going out of business in 1992, Aldershot were Reading's biggest rivals.
 Aldershot were, geographically, the closest Football League club to Reading.
 There was a strong rift between the two sets of fans, with fighting between fans occurring on several occasions.
 Strong feelings remain between fans of Reading and fans of Aldershot Town, the refounded club in Aldershot.
 Aldershot Town were promoted into the Football League in 2008, but the clubs haven't met in a competitive match since the demise of the original club.
 Aldershot were relegated out of the league in 2013, having entered administration, reducing the chances of a competitive meeting between the two sides in the near future.

 Since Aldershot's exile, Reading's main local rivalries have been with Oxford United and Swindon Town.
 When the three teams had shared a division, their rivalry was referred to as the "Didcot Triangle".

 However, the rivalry between Oxford and Swindon is stronger than between either of the two and Reading, largely due to them both spending their recent history in lower divisions than Reading, and spending their previous history in higher divisions than Reading.
 In 2012, a small survey showed that Reading's main rivals were Aldershot Town, followed by Swindon Town and Oxford United.

 Sponsorship

-Additional kit sponsors

-During the 2013–14 season and 2014–15 season the Marussia F1 logo was on the back of the shirts as part of a sponsorship deal between former Russian owner Anton Zingarevich and Russian owned Marussia F1.
-This deal continued until the team entered administration in October 2014.
-The sponsorship deal ended despite the team surviving and racing in the 2015 Formula One season.
-During the 2015–16 season, Waitrose was on the back of the home shirt whilst Euro Cake was on the back of the away shirt, meanwhile Legend Alliance sponsored the shorts for the season.
-Waitrose and Euro Cake sponsored the home and away kits respectively again for the 2016–17 season.
-Cherwell Software took sponsorship of the back of the home shirt for the 2017–18 season while Euro Cake sponsored the back of the away shirt again for the third consecutive season.
-Reading confirmed Singaporean international financial technology firm and digital wallet specialist Rapidz as its ‘Back of Shirt’ sponsor for 2020–21.